How To Deal With A Coworker With Borderline Personality Disorder (BPD)

 – Websites: www.bpdcentral.com; www.borderlinepersonalitydisorder.com

-Now that you know more about BPD, you’ll be better equipped to deal with a coworker who has the disorder.
+With this knowledge, you’ll be better prepared to interact with a coworker who has BPD.

 Several signs may indicate that a coworker has BPD.
 These include: